bmeurant/technical-docs/software-architecture/security-patterns/valet-key.md

 ## Considerations and Trade-offs

--   **Token Management**: The application must have a secure and robust mechanism for generating, issuing, and managing tokens.
+-   **Token Management**: The application must have a secure and robust mechanism for generating, issuing, and managing tokens, often involving [[hashing-algorithms|hashing algorithms]] for integrity and security.
 -   **Security Policy**: The permissions granted by the key must be as restrictive as possible (Principle of Least Privilege).
 A read-only key should be issued if the client only needs to download a file.
 -   **Validation**: The application may need to perform post-operation validation.
 For example, after a file upload, the application might run a virus scan or check metadata.
 This often requires a notification mechanism from the storage service (e.g., webhooks, queue messages).
 -   **Clock Skew**: The expiration of tokens is time-sensitive.
 Clock differences between the token-issuing service and the resource provider can lead to premature or delayed invalidation.